OpenSourceEconomics/respy/docs/development/roadmap.rst

 Roadmap
 =======

-We aim for improvements to ``respy`` in three domains: Economics, Software Engineering, and Numerical Methods.
+We aim for improvements to ``respy`` in Economics, Software Engineering, and Numerical Methods.

 Economics and Statistics